|

 Need to clarify your approach?
 It’s true that certification may seem out of reach, but with professional support, it can be much simpler than it seems.
 Contact us by filling in the form at the bottom of the page!
 Whether you’re looking for an inspection, an engineering plan or a load test, we can help.
 And if it’s a certification outside our field of expertise, we can refer you to qualified partners to meet your needs.

-If you’d like to find out more about compliance, we suggest you read our article Compliance of Lifting and Handling Equipment which will answer all your questions on the subject.
+If you’d like to find out more about compliance, we suggest you read our article Compliance of Handling and Lifting equipment which will answer all your questions on the subject.